gen-js/sample/README.md

 # Sample project with GenJS

-* Download ZIP of this github project
+* Download and unzip this github project
-* Unzip
 * Open a terminal
 * Go to the root of this sample project
 * Install and run GenJS generator